 Recently, Bill Popp, President & CEO of the Anchorage Economic Development Corporation, reported to me that he was “all in” with putting the 7 Questions staff evaluation method and recommended job description format from Creating High Performers to work.
 He had recently completed a round of meetings with his staff using the Questions, and I was anxious to hear of his experience.
 Bill was able to make some great distinctions that I believe many leaders/supervisors would benefit from, so I want to share them with you.

 First a brief background for those of you not familiar with the “7 Questions”.
 The 7 Questions is a tool I developed many years ago as a response to my learning (and stumbling) on the job how best to manage staff.
 It is a set of questions that a manager reviews with each staff member in lieu of a typical performance evaluation.
 The theory is that employees want to do a good job, but we as managers neglect to give them the proper tools to do just that.
 The 7 Questions get at which tools are missing and creates a pact between an employee and his or her manager on what is needed for them to excel at their job.
-For more information, visit the newsletters I wrote on the questions here or consider getting the book, Creating High Performers, that covers the questions in depth.
+For more information, visit the post I wrote on the questions here or consider getting the book, Creating High Performers, that covers the questions in depth.

 Here are Bill’s notes from his experience:

 Bill’s employees were expecting the standard evaluation they had received in prior years.
 They brought their self-evaluation into the meeting.
 So, Bill needed to change the context for the conversation.
 He employed the “Set the Context” dialogue laid out on pages 30-31 of the book and this seemed to work well.
 Basically, the dialogue explains the questions, the theory behind them and how they will be used as a new method of performance evaluation.
 It allows the employee to ask questions and makes sure both employee and supervisor are on the same page before the first of the seven questions is rolled out.